Dubai announces 3-month permit for visiting medics to practice in UAE

 Priyanka Sengar started Women First Jobs in the UAE with an intention to create more opportunities for women at the workplace

-Dubai has launched a short-term ‘permit to practice’ to allow visiting medical professionals to practice in the UAE for three months, Dubai Health Authority (DHA) announced on Wednesday at the ongoing Arab Health Congress 2024.
+Dubai has launched a short-term ‘permit to practice’ for three months to allow visiting medical professionals to practice in the UAE, Dubai Health Authority (DHA) announced on Wednesday at the ongoing Arab Health Congress 2024.

 DHA said the initiative “plays a proactive role in equipping the local healthcare sector to handle emergencies, disasters, and crises.